 So it’s fair to say that CX isn’t just a one-time thing.
 It’s not an ad campaign or a marketing strategy; it’s an attempt to ensure a seamless and meaningful end-to-end experience that will keep customers engaged with a brand.

 Plus, it’s worth mentioning that customer experience isn’t an exclusively digital endeavor.
-A business that commits to improving its customers’ interactions with its brand should also look to make the necessary adjustments to anything from packaging and print-outs to how staff communicates with clientele.
+A business that commits to improving its customers’ interactions with its brand should also look to make the necessary adjustments to anything from packaging and print-outs to how staff communicates with clientele, or how a manager phones a customer.
 To achieve this, businesses should leverage data and strong cross-functional collaboration.

 So we should think of CX as a means to create near-optimal conditions for your customers that will lead to enjoyable and helpful interactions that will, as a result, lead to their growing satisfaction with your brand.